SomendraKharola/DAA-Project/README.md

 9. To **view the code for the secondary objective (the SUB-PROJECT)** -- i.e the sub-project wherein we discuss "Finding Crucial Connections in a Power Grid Whose Failure Would Split the System" -- please view "Secondary_Project_SomdasTeam.py".
 10. To view the output of "Secondary_Project_SomdasTeam.py" please view "Secondary_Project_SomdasTeam_Output.pdf".
 11. **To view the COMPLETE PROJECT REPORT please view "Project_Report_SomdasTeam.pdf"**.
+12. For the sub-project, we used variants of the primary source code, titled "Secondary-Project-SomdasTeam.py", which are mere improvisations of the same, and hence are not shared.
+However, the primary source code is shared on the GITHUB repository.
+Nevertheless, the outputs of those variants are shared on the GITHUB repository.
+They are titled: "Average-Fragmentation-Vs-AP-Multipoint Attack.pdf" and "Trial-Runs-10-AP-Multipoint Attack.pdf"

 Thank you!